robinkarim/Production-Book/docs/ini/using-the-ini-dashboards.rst

-To learn more about the CIRRENT™ Console please review this :ref:`INI User Guide <ini-console-user-guide>`.
+To learn more about the CIRRENT™ Console please review this :doc:`INI User Guide </ini/ini-console-user-guide>`.